nosajio/writing/how-i-got-into-web-development-2018-03-05.md

 First because I've found myself repeating it to people countless times when asked how I managed to find my way into the industry without any formal education.

-Second, and more important, I shared this story because I meet a lot of people who want to break into the industry more than anything, but they don't know how.
+Second, and more important, I shared this story because I meet a lot of people who want to break into the industry more than anything, but they don't know where to start.

-I'm here to tell you that the most effective way to do it is to fix your sights on making something and figuring out how to make it.
+I'm here to tell you that the most effective way to do it is to fix your sights on making something and then figure out how to make it.
 Even if it takes months.
 Stick with it and be patient.
 There is no quick fix or easy way to learn.
 As the hours pile up to days and weeks, then months of experience, you will have gained more useful knowledge than any university course could teach on the subject.

 I know this because I use the same method to learn now: find something inspiring to make, then make it and learn as you go, then repeat.
 If it works for me it can work for you.

 Happy making :)